karllhughes/learn/_posts/2021-08-06-how-to-hire-a-blogger-for-your-company.md

 When it comes down to brass tacks, writing experience is the most integral aspect of hiring a writer.
 Certain functions of blogging may be able to slide by without experience, including non-technical writing, basic guest posting, or microcopy.
 But if you need a technical case study written about a client, you’ll need to hire someone with industry knowledge.
 Truthfully, finding skilled writers with experience in your field can be a large initial barrier.

 In addition, not all writers have experience with the marketing side of writing, including search optimization.
-If you’ll need writers to perform keyword research, SEO, or plan a content strategy, you’ll need to incorporate this into your hiring process. \
+If you’ll need writers to perform keyword research, SEO, or plan a content strategy, you’ll need to incorporate this into your hiring process.

 Writers that provide keyword research and in-depth marketing knowledge may be harder to find, particularly if they also need expertise in a particular niche.
 What’s more, they likely aren’t going to charge the same rate as an industry beginner.

 When looking for a writer, be prepared to ask questions and use particular keywords to find the right fit.
 For example, ‘content writer’ is going to return very different results from ‘technical writer.’
+Also consider using a [technical writing rubric])https://draft.dev/learn/technical-writing-rubric) to objectively evaluate each writer.

 ## **How To Find Writers In Your Industry**